-In order to pull data out of Redshift, or any other database, we first need to connect to our instance.
+To pull data out of Redshift, or any other database, we first need to connect to our instance.
 To do that we need to use a library or driver for Python to connect to Amazon Redshift.
-You can use any of the available libraries for Python, the one that PostgreSQL recommends is Psycopg so we will use this one for this tutorial but feel free to experiment with any other you might want.
+You can use any of the available libraries for Python, the one that PostgreSQL recommends is Psycopg.
+We will use this one for this tutorial but feel free to experiment with any others you might want.

 - Database name

 Execute queries with Python using Psycopg